 Putting on a bathing suit and going to the pool is one thing, taking selfies in one and posting them on line is another.
 And it’s kind of freaking me out that I’m doing this.
 (My hands were shaking taking the pictures.)
 But letting go of all my insecurities is liberating.
 And I think I look pretty okay – chichos and all.

-The grey one is by Miraclesuit and was provided to me for accepting the #MySwimsuitStyle Challenge.
+Thank you Miraclesuit for providing me with this amazing swimsuit for accepting the #MySwimsuitStyle Challenge.
 I initially agreed to the post before Miraclesuit decided to sponsor it.
 I love it!
 It’s super comfortable, figure flattering and I feel good in it!

 Welcome to the #MySwimsuitStyle challenge hosted by María José Ovalle of Very Busy Mamá and co-hosted by the fabulous Katie Reed of A Mother Thing, Reesa Lewandowski of Momma Lew, Vicky Mason of The Mummy Chronicles and Andrea Summers of Momma in Flip Flops.